 If you would like to avoid overcooking the stuffing since this is the second time around, I recommend searing the pork chops over medium heat for just a few minutes on each side to give it texture and color.

-Then stuff them and bake them covered at 350 degrees for 15-20 minutes.
+Then stuff them and bake them and bake as outlined.

 Refrigerate leftovers in an airtight container and use within 3 days, or freeze and use within 3 months.